gdltorre/cse15l-lab-reports/lab-report-4/lab-report-4-week-8.md

 ![Image](SS5.PNG)

-The implementation I reviewed failed the test too, however it fast more efficient on deciding which links were actual links, as my output printed 3 links and this output only printed 2.
+The implementation I reviewed failed the test too and they were equally effective (or uneffective?) on determining which links were valid

 **Do you think there is a small code change that will make your program work for snippet 1?**